 We can teach students to sound out words with good phonics instruction.
 Next, though, they need to be able to move beyond sounding out to word recognition.
 And what stops too many kids from mapping words into memory is insufficient phonemic awareness.

 (Song 4: “You Spin Me Round (Like a Record)” by Dead or Alive, 1984)

 So what does it look like to help kids build really strong phonemic awareness?
 It doesn’t stop with segmenting and blending phonemes, which are useful for sounding out a word.
 Instead, we want to move into phoneme reversals, manipulation, and other phoneme-level analysis: some next-level stuff.
+Don’t hesitate to use letters here, too; pairing sounds and letters is the name of the game.
 We want to build a level of proficiency that kids can draw from subconsciously and automatically, in mapping words into memory.
 This is strength and muscle-memory training in phonemic awareness.